 The fair value of stock options is estimated as of the date of grant using the Black-Scholes option model, which requires various inputs, including volatility, risk-free interest rate, and the estimated life of the option term.
-See Note 9 for more information.
-The fair value of restricted stock units ("RSUs") is determined based on the market price of our common stock on the date of grant.
+See Note 11 for more information.
+The fair value of restricted stock units ("RSUs") and performance stock units ("PSUs") is determined based on the market price of our common stock on the date of grant.